falaelcom/raw-profiler/README.md

 - **Measuring and logging of sync and async code execution times**, based on manually placed profiling API function calls.
 - **Execution statistics** collecting and logging - execution counters, min, average, max and total execution times, CPU usage during execution and various OS CPU and memory usage stats.
 - **Suitable for production environments** - enable and disable profiling without restarting the application (see below).
-- **Zero performance overhead when profiling is disabled**; otherwise performance overhead is manageable via verbosity settings adjustment and remote logging.
+- **Near-zero performance overhead when profiling is disabled**; performance overhead with profiling enabled is manageable via verbosity settings adjustment and remote logging.
 - **Use with heavy server loads with no performance impact** - easy to set up remote logging via HTTP.
 - **Centralized logging** - syphon the logging and profiling feed from all your web servers towards a single logging server.
 - **Detection** and logging of never-ending profiling incidents.